- PLEASE WHITELIST firstname.lastname@example.org when you submit.

 - We accept fiction submissions via e-mail only.

-- SHORT FICTION E-mail submissions must be saved in Microsoft Word (.doc) or Rich Text Format (.rtf).
+- SHORT FICTION E-mail submissions must be saved in Microsoft Word (docx) or Rich Text Format (rtf).

 - Important: Flash submissions must be copied into the body of the email, with contact info & bio.

-- We do NOT accept simultaneous or multiple submissions, except for poetry (limit, three poems).
+- We do NOT accept simultaneous submissions for either fiction or poetry

-- We are not currently soliciting artists, book reviewers, or editorial content.
+- We are not currently soliciting artists, or editorial content.

-- We DO NOT serialize novels.
+- We DO NOT serialize novels or publish serials.
 Period.
 Don’t even ask.

 FICTION SUB: “Your title here” or FLASH FICTION SUB: “Your title here”

 Abyss & Apex likes to see strong, emotionally resonant, literary-quality poetry with a clear speculative element (fantasy, science fiction, or surrealism in any combination.
-Although dark poems are encouraged, we DO NOT publish horror.
-There are no format or length restrictions for poetry, though we prefer lineated free verse or traditional form poetry with at least 9 lines, or prose poems at least 50 words in length, we will publish brilliant shorter work.
-So wow us with a sestina, or stun us in free verse.
-We admire poetry that exceeds our expectations in scansion, imagery, emotional impact and creative wordplay.
-We love language, and we like to see it worked for all it’s worth.
-Our love of poetry exceeds the space and funds we have to publish it, so we accept only the very best; amaze us!
+Although dark poems are encouraged, we DO NOT publish horror).
+There are no format or length restrictions for poetry (but try to refrain from epic-length works.
+We prefer lineated free verse with a limited amount of traditional form poetry with at least 9 lines, or prose poems at least 50 words in length, but we will publish brilliant shorter work.
+Our love of poetry exceeds the space and funds we have to publish it, so acceptances for publication are highly competitive.
+Chopped-up prose, forced rhymes, and work with no rhythm has little chance for acceptance.
+Humor is fine, but the piece should still have literary merit (in both length and literary depth).
+Clever, cutesy poems will have to offer much more to be published.
 We strongly encourage that you read work in recent past issues and our senior poetry editor’s editorial focus discussed in his introduction.
+Poetry from its wondrous diversity of poets is welcomed from anyone regardless of cultural, social, religious, political, or any other demographic difference, but in no way does anything but the crafting of the poem itself, consistent with our aesthetics and editorial focus, will be considered in any rubric implemented to determine acceptance.

 Poetry Reading Periods: